 During the formal interview (normally three panel members), you will be asked a number of questions and be provided with the opportunity to find out more information on the specific role.

-You will also be asked to provide a copy of a project or assignment that demonstrates your ability to think critically and undertake analysis to reach a position.
+You will also be asked to provide a copy of a project or assignment that reflects the graduate capabilities and departmental values.

 The panel will be assessing your responses against the following capabilities: